 In October, security forces arrested three high-ranking Catholic clergymen.
 On 11 October, two priests – Abba Mihretab Stefanos, from Saint Michael’s Church parish in Segeneity, a southern town, and Abba Abreham, from the western town of Teseney – were arrested.
 On 15 October, Bishop Abune Fikremariam Hagos, also from Segeneity, was arrested at Asmara International Airport after arriving from Europe.
 According to multiple sources, they were detained without charge in Adi-Abieto prison.
 Bishop Fikremariam and Abba Mihretab were released from detention on 28 December.

-The government continued to conscript high-school students to the mandatory national service programme.
-Conscripts were forced to serve for indefinite periods and beyond the legal limit of 18 months.
-Thousands of individuals remained in indefinite conscription, sometimes having served for 10 years or more.
+The government continued to conscript high-school students to the mandatory national military service programme.
+Conscripts served indefinite periods of service beyond the legal limit of 18 months.

 Government forces conducted multiple raids known in Tigrinya as giffa in which they rounded up youths from the streets for military service.
 Government officials allegedly forced parents to bring children who had evaded conscription to register for national service.
 In July, they transported thousands of high-school students, many of them under 18, to attend their final year at Warsai-Yikealo school in Sawa Military Training Centre.
 After sitting their school-leaving exams, students continued to be forced into military training at the Sawa training centre.
 Students accused of minor infractions at Warsai-Yikealo school and conscripts at the training centre were commonly subjected to physical punishments amounting to torture and other ill-treatment.
 Allegations of sexual violence by military commanders at the centre were also common.
 The authorities did not allow for conscientious objection to military service.